Bernardo-MG/base-pom/readme.md

 ### Prerequisites

-The project is meant to be used with Maven.
+Maven is required for the base POM.

 ### Installing

-The POM can be used by just adding the following lines to the Maven POM:
+The POM can be used by just adding the following lines to the Maven POM for your project:

 ```
 <parent>